 Cloud Deployment Models

 A cloud deployment model specifies how resources within the cloud are shared.
 There are four primary cloud deployment models which you can select for your Business.
-This include, private cloud, public cloud, community cloud, and hybrid cloud.
+This includes private cloud, public cloud, community cloud, and hybrid cloud.

 Each model influences the corresponding scalability, reliability, security, and cost.
 Furthermore, redundancy, cost benefits from resource pooling, outsourced server management and low cost of entry are also the key consideration in choosing a perfect model for running your cloud-based applications.

-Here are 4 different ways and methods by which you can select the perfect cloud deployment model, along with each models advantages and disadvantages.
+Here are 4 different ways and methods by which you can select the perfect cloud deployment model, along with each model’s advantages and disadvantages.

 Cloud Deployment Model: Private Cloud